Pro/dkim-exchange/README.md

 5. Select `Install`
 6. In the new opened window, browse for the downloaded DkimSigner.zip and press `Install`
 7. wait until the installation successfully finished, then close the window.
-8. Now configure the DKIM Signer with the installed GUI (located under `"C:\Program Files\Exchange DkimSigner\Configuration\Configuration.DkimSigner.exe"`
+8. Now configure the DKIM Signer with the installed GUI (located under `"C:\Program Files\Exchange DkimSigner\Configuration.DkimSigner.exe"`
 9. Once you save the config, the Signer Agent will automatically reload these changes

 ## Manual Install